 4. You’ll find new ways to fill your time

-Spending money actually takes up a lot of your time.
-When we’re bored, some of us like to go shopping, rent movies, or order food — even when we aren’t very hungry.
+Spending money takes up a lot of your time.
+When you’re bored, it’s common to go shopping, rent movies, or order food — even when you aren’t hungry.

-Starting a no-spend challenge with a no-spend month is a great idea.
-A month is a fixed period of time that is not too long in which you can focus on achieving as many no spend days as possible.
+Starting a no spend challenge with a no spend month is a great idea.
+A month is a fixed time that isn’t too long.
+As a result, you can focus on achieving as many no spend days as possible.

-You can plan your no-spend month alongside your budget and use it as an opportunity to really get clear on your monthly expenses and splurges.
+You can also plan your no spend month alongside your budget.
+Use it to clarify your monthly expenses and splurges.

-Below are some key steps to help you be successful with your no-spend month.
+Below are some key steps to help you be successful with your no spend challenge.

 1. Time it correctly

 Be sure not to choose a month filled with birthdays, anniversaries, major holidays, or other events where you know you’ll spend money.
-Or, plan ahead and buy gifts in advance so you can stick to your no-spend schedule.
+Or, plan to buy gifts in advance to stick to your no-spend schedule.

 2. Use a journal to track your urges and emotions

 The urge to spend is a behavior that’s hard to unlearn.
-In fact, behavioral change can be extremely difficult, but it’s not impossible!
+Behavioral change can be extremely difficult, but it’s not impossible!
 Every time you feel the urge to spend, write it down in a spending journal.

 3. Create plans for your time to stay productive